dianamariab/hotel-chain-database-management/README.md

 - creating tables and relationships between them
 - inserting and updating data
 - writing queries using joins, filtering and aggregate functions
-- analyzing reservations, room prices and invoice values
+- writing queries to explore reservations, room prices and invoice data
 - working with PL/SQL control structures and loops
 - using cursors to process query results
 - handling exceptions